mreidsma/Summon-Stats/README.markdown

 ---

-This tool was developed by Matthew Reidsma in HTML, PHP, and Javascript to learn hw users of Grand Valley State University's Summon Discovery Service use the results they get from searches.
+This tool was developed by Matthew Reidsma in HTML, PHP, and Javascript to learn how users of Grand Valley State University's Summon Discovery Service use the results they get from searches.
 We hope you find it useful.

 Serials Solutions Summon doesn't give you stats on how users click on results, which is more useful than what they search for.
 This script adds that feature.